jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 npx gitignore node
 ```

-Before we go any further, I am going to refactor my code so it is more modular and tidy, following the [BulletProof React](https://github.com/alan2207/bulletproof-react/blob/master/docs/project-structure.md) folder structure  and adopting it for [Next Folder Structure](Next%20Folder%20Structure.md).
+Before we go any further, I am going to refactor my code so it is more modular and tidy, following the [BulletProof React](https://github.com/alan2207/bulletproof-react/blob/master/docs/project-structure.md) folder structure  and adopting it for [[Next Folder Structure]].

 ## Error response - GITHUB
 ```json